-unless in the opinion of the Monitoring Officer it contains Confidential or Exempt Information or it contains the advice of a political advisor.
+unless in the opinion of the Monitoring Officer it contains Confidential or Exempt Information as set out in Appendix 1 to sub-part 'A' or it contains the advice of a political advisor.

-- 25.2.
-All Councillors will be entitled to inspect any document (except those available only in draft form) in the possession or under the control of the Leader or the Cabinet including its Committees and Sub-Committees which relates to any Key Decision unless Rule 24.4 of this Part 4A applies. - 25.3.
-In relation to public meetings, where a document is required to be available for inspection by all Councillors under Rule 25.1 of this Part 4A it must be available for at least 5 clear working days before the meeting except where the meeting is convened at shorter notice or an item is added to an agenda at shorter notice in which case the document must be available for inspection when the meeting is convened or the item is added to the agenda.

-- 25.4.
-In relation to private meetings, decisions made by a Portfolio Holder or Executive decisions made by an Officer, where a document is required to be available for inspection by all Councillors under Rule 25.1 of this Part 4A it must be available within 24 hours of the meeting concluding or where an Executive decision is made by a Portfolio Holder or Officer within 24 hours of the decision being made. - 25.5.
-These rights are in addition to any other rights to access information provided by law the Councillors may have.
+- 25.1.25.2.
+All Councillors will be entitled to inspect any document (except those available only in draft form) in the possession or under the control of the Leader or the Cabinet including its Committees and Sub-Committees which relates to any Key Decision unless Rule 24.422.5 above of this Part 4A applies. - 25.2.25.3.
+In relation to public meetings, where a document is required to be available for inspection by all Councillors under Rule 25.123.4 of this Part 4A it must be available for at least 5 clear working days before the meeting except where the meeting is convened at shorter notice or an item is added to an agenda at shorter notice in which case the document must be available for inspection when the meeting is convened or the item is added to the agenda. - 25.3.25.4.
+In relation to private meetings, decisions made by a Portfolio Holder or Executive decisions made by an Officer, where a document is required to be available for inspection by all Councillors under Rule 25.1.23.1 of this Part 4A it must be available within 24 hours of the meeting concluding or where an Executive decision is made by a Portfolio Holder or Officer within 24 hours of the decision being made. - 25.4.25.5.
+These rights are in addition to any other rights to access information provided by law the Councillorsy may have.